ELISA characterization and coverage analysis

 Investigate issues caused by antibody/ drug substance cross-reactivity, insufficient specificity, incorrect standards for the calibration curve, etc.

-A challenge faced by many of our clients is that different ELISA kits, even from the same vendor, can show very different results — sometimes more than 10 to 100-fold in- or decreases in HCP amounts — when analyzing identical batches.
+Many of our clients face the challenge that different ELISA kits, even from the same vendor, can show very different results — sometimes more than 10 to 100-fold in- or decreases in HCP amounts — when analyzing identical batches.

 Using LC-MS, we can uncover if the inconsistent results may be due to an unintended change in the HCP standard.
 Such a change can make it a poor fit for your drug sample or antibodies, resulting in a different HCP concentration readout even with the same HCP antibodies.
 Other reasons for the inconsistent results, which ELISA-MS™ can uncover, might be that a new generation of antibodies binds better — or worse — to the proteins in your sample.